dair-ai/dair-ai.github.io/_posts/2020-04-08-Adapters_A_Compact_and_Extensible_Transfer_Learnng_Method_for_NLP.md

 ---
 layout: post
 title: "Adapters: A Compact and Extensible Transfer Learning Method for NLP"
-author: Saravia_Elvis
+author: billy_rick
 excerpt: "Adapters obtain comparable results to BERT on several NLP tasks while achieving parameter efficiency."
 modified:
 comments: true
 tags: [ML | NLP | Data Science | Artificial Intelligence | Technology]
 image:
-  thumb:
+  thumb: compact_transfer_learning.png
 ---

-### **Parameter inefficiency, in the context of transfer learning for NLP, arises when an entirely new model needs to be trained for every downstream task and the number of parameters grows too large.**
+Parameter inefficiency, in the context of transfer learning for NLP, arises when an entirely new model needs to be trained for every downstream task and the number of parameters grows too large.

 \\
 A recent paper proposes *adapter modules* which provide parameter efficiency by only adding a few trainable parameters per task, and as new tasks are added previous ones don’t require revisiting.